calculix/cae/README.md

 + In 'New keyword' dialog propose implementation variants for corresponding keyword arguments.

 **TODO: improvements and bugfixes**

-- Create second step and there will be no children in the treeView until its regeneration.

 - Better ViewSurfaceWithEdges - implement it manually without EdgeVisibilityOn().